TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-connectors-my-connector-scenario-is-not-listed.md

 # Your connector scenario is not listed

-If you need help understanding why your connector scenario is not listed, see [Connect data sources](https://docs.microsoft.com/azure/sentinel/connect-data-sources) for information about:
+If you need help understanding why your connector scenario is not listed, see [Connect data sources](https://docs.microsoft.com/azure/sentinel/connect-data-sources).

 ## **Recommended Documents**